giuseppedambruoso/lutech-quantum--cnn/README.md

 A default 4-class synthetic dataset of 3x3 images, called 'Tetris', is placed in the root directory of the library.
 This dataset is composed of 640 training images, 160 validation images and 200 test images.
 Each image represent a tetris brick.
 The grey value of the brick pixels is randomly chosen between 0.7 and 1, whereas that of the background pixels between 0 and 0.3.

 ## Author
-Giuseppe D'Ambruoso (Lutech S.p.A.)
+Giuseppe D'Ambruoso (Lutech S.p.A.).

 ## Acknowledgements
 This library was realized with the indinspensable help of dr. Dario del Sorbo (Lutech S.p.A.), dr. Claudio Basilio Caporusso (Lutech S.p.A.) dr. Ivan Palmisano (Lutech S.p.A.) and dr. Giuseppe Lamanna (Lutech S.p.A.).
-We acknowledge also the support from the whole Lutech R&D 'MILE' pole, directed by dr. Giuseppe Ieva (Lutech S.p.A.)
+We acknowledge also the support from the whole Lutech R&D 'MILE' pole, directed by dr. Giuseppe Ieva (Lutech S.p.A.).

 ## References
 [1] Liu et al. (2021). _Hybrid quantum-classical convolutional neural networks_.
 Science China Physics, Mechanics &amp; Astronomy.
 DOI: 10.1007/s11433-021-1734-3. url: http://dx.doi.org/10.1007/s11433-021-1734-3.